Wondering how to engage and interact with your baby?

 - Engage with a newborn baby by talking about and interacting with the stuffed animal or other object they may be looking at the changing table; moving their legs when they are taking a bath, which causes new sensations; or encouraging them to grab your finger as they are feeding or being held.
-For example, when your baby is being changed, tell them what you are doing, “I’m gonna take this dirty diaper off, and throw it away!
-Doesn’t that feel better, cutie?” and “Nice and clean now, aren’t you a little wiggler when you’re happy!?”
+For example, when your baby is being changed, tell them what you are doing, “I’m going take this dirty diaper off and throw it away!
+Doesn’t that feel better, cutie?” and “Nice and clean now.
+Aren’t you a little wiggler when you’re happy!?”

-- Once your baby becomes a year old you will notice that you are able to incorporate larger toys and simple cause and effect toys, such as ball machines.
-Reading also is helpful throughout the child’s lifespan and promotes recognition of words and symbols – even at a very young age.
-Cuddle together for quiet times with a book — whether it’s bedtime or you’re waiting for an appointment.
+- Once your baby becomes a year old, you will notice that you are able to incorporate larger toys and simple cause-and-effect toys, such as ball machines.
+Reading also is helpful throughout the child’s lifespan and promotes recognition of words and symbols, even at a young age.
+Cuddle together for quiet times with a book, whether it’s bedtime or you’re waiting for an appointment.

 - After the first year, your baby will want to exercise her legs and walk more, which means exploring more.
 You can engage in play that will encourage her to use her new skills of walking, pointing and picking things up.
 Toys with buttons or containers with different shapes are fun and engaging at this age.
 Just be careful of choking hazards.
 Lastly, when your child is reaching his second year, you can begin to draw with him, as this will assist him with his fine motor skills.
 Get your toddler to tell his own stories based on the ones you read together, and this too will help him develop his creativity and confidence.